 One of the major perks of a tankless water heater is the consistent water temperature it provides.
 So, once you’ve found your perfect setting, you can expect the same temperature every time you turn on the tap.

 Adjusting your water heater temperature is straightforward.
 But always keep safety in mind.
-For any major changes or concerns, consulting the manufacturer’s guidelines or seeking professional assistance is always a smart move.
+For any major changes or concerns, consulting the water heater manufacturer‘s guidelines or seeking professional assistance is always a smart move.
 Remember, with great technology comes the need for proper understanding and use.

 Factors Affecting Water Heater Temperature Performance